pantaluna/pantaluna.github.io/README.md

 ## What are the requirements of the ESP32 Starter Kit
 1. A working ESP-IDF installation (http://esp-idf.readthedocs.io/en/latest/get-started/index.html)
-2. Clone the Github repository.
+2. Clone this Github repository.
 3. `cd` into the directory of the project you want to explore.
+4. Read the instructions in the README of the project, and the README of all the components that are injected in this project.
 4. Run `make flash monitor` to build and upload the example to your dev board and connect to it's serial terminal.

 ## FAQ
-- The Starter Kit gets you started quickly.
-If you need extra features then the best approach is to make your own bundle of ESP-IDF components with the functionality that you want.
+- The ESp32 Starter Kit gets you started quickly.
+If you need extra features that seem a good fit for the Startet Kit then please submit an issue.
+If the feature is very specific to your projet then the best approach is to make your own bundle of ESP-IDF components with the functionality that you want.
 The Starter Kit is not designed to implement all conceivable features of any project.

-## Known ISSUES
+## Known Issues

+## What Is Next
+Please share your experiences using this ESP32 Starter Kit with the ESP32 community.